Programmatic navigation refers to the ability to change routes through code instead of clicking on a <router-link>.

 This code checks if the user is an administrator before allowing access to the /dashboard route.

-In-component guards are defined within components and allow for more granular control.
-The most common are:
+In-component guards are defined inside components and allow for more granular control.
+The most common ones are:

 export default {